 end

-It is just for writing.
-To render it to the view, I am using another gem, gitlab-glfm-markdown.
+The editor is just for writing.
+To render the content in a view, I use another gem: gitlab-glfm-markdown.

 div class: "post-content" do